Bookmate: History

-The company was founded in 2010 by Victor Frumkin and Simon Dunlop, and was originally headquartered in London.
+Bookmate was created in 2007 by three former employees of the Russian edition of Look At Me - programmers Andrei Zotov and Egor Khmelev and designer Kirill Ten.
+In its first version, Bookmate was an aggregator and search engine for bookstores, offering the user the best price.
+In 2009, the creators relaunched it as a book reading app with search as one of its functions.
+By 2010, Bookmate had a library of classic literature, contracts with publishers for electronic releases of contemporary works, and a paid subscription to a book club with social mechanics.

+In 2010, Dream Industries (DI), which also included the Russian streaming service Zvooq and the educational resource Theories and Practices, became a co-owner of Bookmate.
+After DI ceased to exist in 2017, Bookmate's head office moved to Ireland.

 Starting with $500,000 seed funding, Bookmate raised funds in two subsequent funding rounds.
 In June 2011, the company received $3 million from Ulmart and Essedel, and in May 2014, it received a further $3 million from Ulmart.

 As of 2013, Bookmate provided access to more than 255,000 books.
 By March 2014, it became the largest distributor of ebooks in Russia, with 1 million registered users.

 In April 2014, Bookmate received the Publishing for Digital Minds Innovation Award at the London Book Fair.
 In October the same year, it launched its mobile app for Android and iOS users.

 In August 2015, Indonesian telco Indosat has announced a partnership with Bookmate to launch a mass-market mobile reading service under the Bookmate-Cipika Books brand.

 A regional office of Bookmate in Mexico City began operating in 2017 and continued to expand from there to countries such as Argentina, Colombia, Chile, Peru, and other Spanish-speaking nations.

 In August 2022, the Irish company Bookmate Limited gave Yandex a license to use the technological platform of the service in the CIS and Russia.
 Bookmate Limited left the Russian market.

 In October 2022 the Irish company Bookmate Limited, which owns the Bookmate book service, was included in the Register of Foreign Agents in Russia.
 The company’s CEO Andrew Baev was also added to the list of “foreign agents”.
 Bookmate Limited owned majority stakes in two book publishers, Individuum and Popcorn Books (both profitable), which it had to sell due to political risks.
 In an interview with Meduza, Andrew Baev said that Russia has never been the main market for Bookmate, and the company continues to work in the Balkans, Latin America, and Europe.

 As of November 2022, Andrew Baev was the company's CEO and Simon Dunlop served as the Executive Chairman of the Board.

 As of February 2023, Bookmate has 10 million registered users, and a catalogue of over 1,000,000 books.